-The Duty of Care team track the absences of all minors including apprentices.
+The Duty of Care team track the absences of all minors excluding Apprentices and Trainees.
 Information is shared with the Department of Training and Workforce Development who send daily absentee texts to parents and guardians when you are marked absent from class.
-In the case of school based apprentices, this information is shared with the Department of Education and schools.
-Employers also receive an email from us informing them if an apprentice has been absent from class.

 Should we note a pattern of absenteeism or disengagement developing, we will follow up with you and your parent or guardian and may advise the Department of Education’s Participation unit if your attendance continues to be problematic.

 As part of our commitment to providing a safe and responsible environment, it is a condition of your enrolment that parental consent and health care information is provided at enrolment.
 This information is valid for current enrolments only.
 Each new course enrolment will require the completion of additional parental consent and health care information.

 The purpose of the parental consent and health care information is to provide South Metropolitan TAFE with formal verification that parent/guardian and emergency contact information is correct.
 We also request information about any medical condition, health condition or disability that we should be aware of.
 Information is treated confidentially and shared with Student Support Services who will follow up with your parent or guardian to check if you may need reasonable adjustment and a study support plan.

 While you may enter parental consent and health care information on the webform it is very important that your parent or guardian confirms that this information is correct and indicates their consent by checking the acknowledgement boxes provided.
 As a minor student you are not permitted to check the acknowledgement boxes.

 Please note that once parental consent and health care information is received your parent or guardian will not be required to complete the Department of Education’s "Notice of Arrangements" form.